rossellhayes/crossmap/cran-comments.md

-## Resubmission

-* Fixed link to http://www.adobe.com in README.md
+# Updates

+* Added {tibble} as a suggested package to fix NOTE on r-devel-linux-x86_64-fedora-clang.
+* Added a new argument to cross_fit() to allow models to specify weights.

-## Test environments
+# Test environments
 * Local R installation, Windows 10, R 4.0.2
 * GitHub Action
     * R 4.0.0 on Windows Server 2019, Mac OS X 10.15.4 and Ubuntu 16.04